The Oral History Collection documents the experiences and perspectives of New York City preservationists.

 Use of Materials: All oral histories made available in this online collection are licensed under Creative Commons, Attribution-NonCommercial-

-This oral history project seeks out preservation stories that have previously been underrepresented in New York City.
+This oral history project centers preservation stories that have previously been underrepresented in New York City.
 Participants are leading members of historic preservation campaigns to save sites significant to minority populations, as well as sites in the four boroughs outside Manhattan.

 In 1965, the New York City Landmarks Law was enacted to protect historic sites.
 Over fifty years later, many challenges to the law have been overcome thanks, in part, to the lawyers interviewed in this project.

 These oral histories with past Chairs of the New York City Landmarks Preservation Commission paint a nuanced portrait of the field.
 Their unique perspectives offer an inside look on the first 50 years of the City's Landmarks Law.

 Preservationists in this oral history collection led the charge to recognize and preserve sites significant to LGBTQ history.

 Preservation, for architect and former New York City Parks Commissioner Bronson Binger, is about saving significant buildings.
 He was involved with the campaigns to designate Carnegie Hill and the fight to save the "Old" Metropolitan Opera House.